aaronbenny0506-lang/marquee-movie-search/README.md

 # Marquee : a film search library

 A React single-page movie/series search app built on the [OMDb API](https://www.omdbapi.com/).
-Search by title, filter by type (movie / series / episode), browse results as a poster grid, and open a title for full details (plot, cast, director, rating, runtime).
+Search by title, filter by type (movie / series / episode), browse results as a poster grid and open a title for full details (plot, cast, director, rating, runtime).

-Built with [Vite](https://vitejs.dev/) + React — no backend, just static files after `npm run build`.
+Built with [Vite](https://vitejs.dev/) + React - no backend, just static files after `npm run build`.

 ## Run it locally